tamilselvan-lws/Documents/Redis Windows Server/redis.md

 <img src="/Redis Windows Server/images/Redis-dir.png" style=" width:400px">

+---

 <b>4.
 General Instructions to Create WinSW Services</b>

 **NOTE: These are the General Instructions to create WinSW Services for Faveo.
 The actual ones are listed below as Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications.**

 Go to Command Prompt and configure WinSW-SERVICE by typing the following commands.
-(Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications are to be configured in actual).
+(Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports, Faveo-Notifications & Faveo-Deactivation are to be configured in actual).

 - Install your application as a service using the following command: